Attri-Inc/attri_secondbrain/docs/docs/contributions.md

-# Contributing to Quivr
+# Contributing to Attri

-Thanks for your interest in contributing to Quivr!
+Thanks for your interest in contributing to Attri!
 Here you'll find guidelines for contributing and steps on how you can contribute.

 ## Table of Contents